romayneeastmond/azure-openai-angular/README.markdown

 The application passes the entire conversation messages to an [Azure Python Serverless Function](https://github.com/romayneeastmond/azure-python-serverless-functions) endpoint that returns it as a Word document.
 This button is located at the top left and only availalbe after at least one message response and not during a loading state.
 Uses the conversation title as the file name.

+## Export Any Markdown Response to Clipboard

+Any response that contains a markdown object, can be copied to the clipboard.
+In most cases, the resulting code can be downloaded as its native file format.
+For example, asking the model how to say 'Hello World' in Go, should produce text that can be downloaded to a output.go file.
+If the language cannot be detected, then markdown is saved using the .txt extension.

 ## Copyright and Ownership

 All terms used are copyright to their original authors.